gisce/powerp-docs/README.md

 For images we use `_static` folder with a subfolder with the same name as Markdown file. eg:

 for `distri/atr.md` we have `distri/_static/atr/image1.png`

+# Testing

+Our travis testing includes:

+- mkdocs build -f mkdocs.yml
+- mkdocs build -f mkdocs_es.yml
+- Check for all strings translated in the .po
+- Check for all the strings in the .pot (after build) to be in the .po